 You did it!
 People RSVP’d to your event or conference last year, but you noticed their satisfaction was dwindling… and it was only Day 2.
 If you think the traditional 45-minute keynote speeches with a hundred slides were partly the culprit, you’re probably right.

 For your next event, your challenge is to come up with varied sessions that keep your attendees' bodies and minds present.
-You’ll also want activities that bring out their creative, passionate, and curious selves.
+You’ll also want interactive activities for conferences that bring out their creative, passionate, and curious selves.

 We compiled the best interactive conference session ideas so you can choose what matches your event’s energy and objectives.
 From easy (minimal setup) to intense (takes some time and resources but with significant returns), you won’t run out of ideas to engage your attendees.